The Smart Set: Mencken and Nathan years

 Having little interest in running a magazine, Crowe gave control of The Smart Set to Eltinge Warner, who then appointed Mencken and Nathan as co-editors with total artistic control.
 Warner remained in control of the magazine's accounts—circulation, advertising, and bookkeeping—while Mencken and Nathan focused on literary content.

 In a series of measures to economize, Mencken and Nathan relocated the magazine's office to a smaller location and reduced the staff, retaining only themselves and a secretary, Sara Golde.
-Additionally, Warner reprinted previous issues of The Smart Set under the title Clever Stories.
+Warner reprinted previous issues of The Smart Set under the title Clever Stories.
 In their most successful effort to boost revenue, Mencken and Nathan began the pulp magazine The Parisienne in 1915 as a place to publish a surplus of manuscripts they deemed inferior for The Smart Set.
 The Parisienne "capitalized on the then current war interest in France" generated significant profits, which they used to offset the production costs of The Smart Set.
 The co-editors sold The Parisienne to Warner and Crowe in 1916 and repeated the process with Saucy Stories and, in 1920, Black Mask.

 Mencken and Nathan's co-editorship helped to bring about a golden era for new literature and The Smart Set.
 Together, they "created a uniquely liberated mass-market venue for American fiction; this fact alone suggests the importance of this magazine in relation to American literary developments in the teens and early twenties."
 Circulation during their co-editorship was between 40,000 and 50,000, making it one of the most widely read literary publications.

 During this time the magazine featured works by Edna St. Vincent Millay, Theodore Dreiser, Aldous Huxley, Sinclair Lewis, Benjamin De Casseres, Eugene O'Neill and Dashiell Hammett, among others.
 Millay's short story "Barbara on the Beach" appeared in November 1914.
 In May 1915 The Smart Set published two stories from James Joyce's Dubliners, the first time Joyce's work appeared in an American publication.
 The magazine introduced F. Scott Fitzgerald in September 1919, when it published his short story Babes in the Woods.
 In addition to introducing new literary talent, the two editors were renowned social critics, who lampooned virtually every facet of American culture.
-Although they were known for their satire, their increasingly controversial material became the reason for their departure from The Smart Set and would set in motion the end of the magazine itself.
+Although they were known for their satire, their controversial material became the reason for their departure from The Smart Set and would set in motion the end of the magazine itself.